Python

 cd ../libs

-uv init --lib utils --description 'Utility functions'
+uv init --lib utils --description 'Utility functions'run from root when using --package option

 # run format with ruff